-Figure 10: The macroscopic cross section for $D(p,\bar{\gamma})$ He reaction with regarding different host particles and ordinary state in terms of incoming particle energy.
-It shows the comparison of the cross section of LEISSIC with ordinary cross section for $D(p,\gamma)$ He reaction.
+Figure 10: The macroscopic cross section for $D(p,\gamma)^3$ He reaction with regarding different host particles and ordinary state in terms of incoming particle energy.
+It shows the comparison of the cross section of LEISSIC with an ordinary cross section for the D $(p, \gamma)^3$ He reaction.
 The only graph that is lower than ordinary state is the palladium graph.

-Figure 11: The macroscopic cross section for D(d,p)T reaction with regarding different host particles and ordinary state in terms of incoming particle energy.
-It shows the comparison of the cross section of LEISSIC with ordinary cross section for D(d,p)T reaction.
+Figure 11: The macroscopic cross section for D(d,p)T reaction with regard different host particles and ordinary state in terms of incoming particle energy.
+It shows the comparison of the cross section of LEISSIC with an ordinary cross section for D(d, p)T reaction.
 The only graph that is lower than ordinary state is the palladium graph.